aLoneWitness/impulse/README.md

 5. Wiki - We have a wiki.
 6. Developer tools - Download the plugin here.
 7. Simple networking - Networking is less of a hassle with impulse.
 We have a built in 'IVar' system that makes entity networking easy, and IMessages are planned to be added soon.
+8. Plugin permissions - (Maybe) If I release this to the public I will add a plugin permission system, the server owner must grant the plugin permissions in-game via a VGUI or in the schema config for the plugin to do things like, write to DB, read from DB, set usergroups, ban, get IP addresses, load external files, create files and make HTTP posts.

 ## License
 Read the full license in the 'LICENSE' file.